lowpolyneko/nekop2p/README.md

 indexer = "127.0.0.1:5000" # indexer to bind to
 dl_bind = "127.0.0.1:5001" # incoming download address to bind to
 ttl = 10 # ttl of queries in seconds
+ttr = 255 # ttr for download requests
 ```

 For example, to run a client on port `5001`, run `./target/release/nekopeer`